 Child Welfare Certification Training Program

-Child Welfare Certification is a six session training program held at the University of North Dakota (UND).
-Training consists of virtual live sessions along with online modules and take home assignments designed to address competencies.
+Child Welfare Certification is a five session training program held at the University of North Dakota (UND).
+Training consists of virtual live and in person sessions along with online modules and take home assignments designed to address competencies.

 Child Welfare Certification Training is designed to address the needs of the child welfare practitioner with special emphases in each of the required training sessions to include, but not limited to:

 - Philosophical, ethical, and legal mandates of child welfare with a special emphasis on child abuse and neglect assessment.

 - Understanding and skill based learning of North Dakota's Safety Framework Practice Model, which includes a definition of safety, set criteria for removal and reunification, and ability to Identify protective capacities in parents and caregivers

 - Knowledge and skills in working with the legal system including understanding the role of the Indian Child Welfare Act and providing testimony in court.

 - Understanding and working with children and families in out-of-home care with emphases on attachment and separation issues, concurrent and permanency planning, visitation, reunification, and providing support to the foster family.